 'We earn £60,000 and want stamp duty scrapped'

-There has been a lot of rumors about what the Budget will and won't include.
-Chancellor Rachel Reeves has announced that both tax increases and budget reductions are on the agenda ahead of her address on Wednesday.
-People from all income levels are interviewed about what they would like to see in the Budget.
-If there are topics you would like to see covered, you can contact BBBC Your Voice.
+There have been many rumours about what the Budget will and won't include.
+Chancellor Rachel Reeves has signalled that both tax increases and spending cuts are on the agenda ahead of her address on Wednesday.

 Wesley Thorne, 52, and his partner Toni live near Bristol with their two children.
-They liked a larger house but claim stamp duty will add £15,000 to £20,000 to the cost of moving, so they want that tax be cut in the Budget.
-In England and Northern Ireland, stamp duty is a levy payable if you buy a house or a piece of land at a certain price.
+They would like a larger house but claim Stamp Duty would add £15,000 to £20,000 to the cost of moving, so they want that tax cut in the Budget.
+In England and Northern Ireland, Stamp Duty is a tax payable if you buy a property above a certain price.

-never been so bad,he says, adding,we're hammered from every direction" by skyrocketing sugar and chocolate prices, national minimum wage increases, and rises in business rates.
-Small businesses like Wesley and Toni's must pay VAT if their tax income exceeds £90,000.
-Wesley would like the threshold to be raised.
+Cost pressures have "never been so bad," he says, adding that they are "hammered from every direction" by skyrocketing sugar and chocolate prices, increases in the National Living Wage, and rising business rates.
+Small businesses like theirs must register for VAT if their taxable turnover exceeds £90,000.
+Wesley would like this threshold to be raised.

 'I'm on £22,000 and I want free bus travel for all students'

-Liam Davidson, a third-year undergraduate at the University of Aberdeen, is a researcher at the university of Aberdeen.
-He has a £800 monthly income, but he still works at a gym.
-He claims he has £200-£250 in disposable income and has noticed that food prices have risen since his essential bills.
+Liam Davidson is a third-year undergraduate researcher at the University of Aberdeen.
+He has an £800 monthly income, largely from working at a gym.
+He claims he has £200–£250 in disposable income after essential bills but has noticed that food prices have risen.

-he says.
-Students of all ages and the rest of the UK are eligible for free bus travel in Scotland, and Liam wishes that the scheme be extended to students of all age groups and the remainder of the United Kingdom.
+While young people under the age of 22 are eligible for free bus travel in Scotland, Liam wishes for the scheme to be extended to students of all age groups and to the rest of the UK.

-he says.
-The government said last month that offering free bus travel to children under the age of 22 in England would be "unaffordable.
+"I'm spending £40 a week to get to and from uni; it's cheaper to drive," he says.
+The government said last month that offering free bus travel to everyone under the age of 22 in England would be "unaffordable."

 'I earn £25,000 and want more spent on social housing'